Citrus Heights ADU Site Prep

 ADU Site Preparation in Citrus Heights

 Citrus Heights backyards from the mid-century build-out are full of sheds, slabs, outbuildings, and detached garages that need to come down before an ADU can sit where the owner wants it.
-Permits run through Sacramento County, not a city department, which changes the timeline.
+Permits run through the City of Citrus Heights Building & Safety Division — the city runs its own permitting, not Sacramento County.
 We help prep the site without surprises.

 7 min readBy NorCal Earthworks